Walk-in counselling available every Thursday starting July 11th, 2019.

 Crisis counselling, where a counsellor responds within 48 hours of initial contact and receives up to three appointments

-Ongoing counselling, where individuals work one-to-one with a counsellor for up to 1 year (renewable if more support is needed)
+Ongoing counselling, where individuals work one-to-one with a counsellor for up to 24 weeks (renewable on a case by case basis if more support is needed)

 If you, or someone you love, may be interested in receiving counselling with us – please call our office: 905.895.3646

 *Self-referrals are welcome

 Our youth program is aimed to work with anyone 21 and under who has experienced sexual violence in their lifetime.
-This consists of formal counselling or informal counselling (text support, telephone counselling sessions, options to colour or walk around).
+This consists of formal counselling or informal counselling (telephone counselling sessions, options to colour or walk around).
 The aim is to connect with our young minds exactly where they are at without the pressure of convention – increase their tool kits to deal with emotions, offer support while healing from the trauma experienced, connect with other services aligned with their goals.

 WSN always has groups and workshops on the go!
 And, of course, always free.
 To sign up, please contact Ashley, Program Manager – email@example.com or 905.895.3646

 -Women in Art – Explore your creative side with a phenomenal group of women dedicated to their healing through artistic expressions.

 The role of public education is to proactively respond to the issue of sexual violence by raising awareness on the topic, changing attitudes that shape rape culture, and empowering our community to take effective action.
 We accomplish this task through: